-Forts Horsted, Luton and Borstal are still standing, Forts Bridgewood and Darland have been demolished.
-They were all built to a similar five sided, low level design and surrounded by a deep dry ditch but differed in size with Fort Horsted the largest.
+Forts Horsted, Luton and Borstal are still standing, Grange and Woodlands Redoubts are in very poor condition and Forts Bridgewoods and Darland have been demolished.
+The forts were all built to a similar five sided, low level design and surrounded by a deep dry ditch but differed in size with Fort Horsted and Fort Luton the smallestthe largest.
 Access into the forts was through a single, well protected, gateway.

 |Off M2, J3, at Gillingham|